x3l51/LanDeviceScanUtil/README.md

-You could also have all this automated with this commands: (you still have to put in your email creds tho)
+You could also have all this automated with this commands:

     sudo wget https://raw.githubusercontent.com/x3l51/LanDeviceScanUtil/master/network_scan_setup.sh && sudo bash network_scan_setup.sh